ccoutant/dwarf-locations/005-locations-on-stack.md

 > 2. A DWARF expression containing no operations or
 > that leaves no elements on the stack also produces an undefined
 > location.
+> *This is for compatibility with earlier versions of DWARF.*

 ### Section 3.10 Implicit Locations [adapted from 2.6.1.1.4]